raminmohammadi/RaminMohammadi.github.io/_tas/Shamhith Kamasani.md

 <img src="/images/TAs/Shamhith Kamasani.webp" width="400" height="500" />

-I\'m a final year Data Analytics Engineering grad student, glad to be a Teaching Assistant under Prof. Ramin Mohammadi, Ph.D.
-I had a great time with 7300; I hope you all enjoy it too.
-I look forward to learning more while helping you.
-You can reach out to me on Teams or mail me anytime.
-I will assist you to my best.
-I\'m also down for writing blogs, basketball & poker.
+I am a final-year Data Analytics Engineering student, deeply interested in Generative AI, MLOps, and entrepreneurial ventures.
+I recently completed a co-op at FM Mutual Insurance as a Generative AI Engineer, where I focused on building an LLM application for Prescriptive Maintenance using tools like AWS Sagemaker, Bedrock, and Promptflow.
+I’m always open to new ideas and collaboration—brainstorming, startup ventures, or hands-on product development, feel free to reach out on Teams or by email (kamasani.s@northeastern.edu).
+I'm also down for photo walks, basketball, and poker.